 Tome was joined Friday by Anita Bernhardt, Maine DOE’s standards and assessment coordinator, and Michele Mailhot, the Department’s mathematics specialist, in congratulating the state’s finalists for the prestigious Presidential Awards for Excellence in Mathematics and Science Teaching during a ceremony at the Maine Science Teachers Association conference in Gardiner.

 Posted in Accountability, Educators, High School, Instruction, Mathematics, Middle School, News & Views, Press Releases, School Improvement, Science & Technology

 Tagged Camden Hills Regional High School, Maine Department of Education, Maine Science Teachers Association, National Science Foundation, Presidential Awards for Excellence in Mathematics and Science Teaching, Westbrook High School, Windham High School

 In 2012, the Maine Legislature passed into law LD 1422, An Act to Prepare Maine People for the Future Economy (Maine Revised Statutes, Title 20-A, section 4722-A).
 The cornerstone of this law was the requirement that Maine transition to a proficiency-based system in which graduation from a Maine high school after Jan.
 1, 2018 would be based on students demonstrating proficiency in meeting Maine’s learning standards in all eight content areas and their guiding principles.
 Maine DOE was charged with assisting school administrative units (SAUs) with this transition by developing standards-based system tools and by providing technical assistance and targeted funding.
 Continue reading

-Posted in Accountability, Administrators, Elementary School, From the Commissioner, Funding, High School, Legislation, Middle School, News & Views, Operations, Proficiency-Based Diploma, School Improvement, Standards, Students and Families
+Posted in Accountability, Administrators, Elementary School, Funding, High School, Legislation, Middle School, News & Views, Operations, Priority Notices, Proficiency-Based Diploma, School Improvement, Standards, Students and Families

 Tagged LD 1422 Maine, Maine Department of Education, Proficiency-based education Maine, Standards-based diploma